Homemade Espresso Drinks (Lattes, etc) – No Fancy Machine Needed!

 • Be sure to heat your milk in the microwave, with hand frother or over the stove first, so its hot.

-Frothing Your Milk:
+Frothing Your Milk for Lattes:

 You can find milk frothing instructions on Wikihow here.